 Please join our supporters and sign up to TigerTime now

 Your support really will make a difference.
-The more TigerTime supporters we get the more vital conservation we can fund.
-With your backing we can influence governments to act to stop the killing and to help save the tiger from extinction.
+The more TigerTime supporters we get the more vital conservation we can fund to keep the tiger safe in key wild habitats.
+With your backing we can influence governments to stop the killing, to ban the trade in tiger parts from all sources and to help save the tiger from extinction.

 By signing the BanTigerTrade petition you will help protect wild tigers by calling for an end to policies and practices that stimulate demand for tiger parts and products, and thus stimulate poaching.
 You will also be helping us raise expectations with regards to the implementation of international resolutions and commitments and to stop stimulating the demand in domestic and wild tiger parts through compliance with international guidelines and resolutions (CITES, GTRP).

 The stimulation of the demand of tiger products stems from these main sources: Tiger "farms" - Trade in parts and products of tigers that have been bred in captivity takes place in China, Thailand, Laos and Vietnam.
 In China domestic trade is legal and skins of captive bred tigers from "zoos" and "farms" can be traded as luxury home décor, so long as they have been bred legally, are processed by a licensed company and come with a government-issued permit.
 In Thailand, Laos and Vietnam, trade in parts and products of captive-bred tigers is illegal.
 Tiger farming does NOT stop the illegal killing of wild tigers.
 In fact it has the opposite effect stimulating wider demand for tiger parts from ALL sources and undermining international efforts to put an end to the tiger trade.